magento/devdocs/guides/v2.2/contributor-guide/contributing.md

 - [Manual porting](#porting-manual) - Manual process requiring a strong understanding of Git

 {: .bs-callout .bs-callout-info }
 Creating back-ports and up-ports are recommended and a best practice, but not required to contribute code.
-Anyone can create a back-port and up-port for an already merged pull request.
+Anyone can create a back-port and up-port for an already merged pull request but for the duplicate ports we give a high priority to merged pull request author.

 ### What are up-ports and back-ports?